 I’ve made sure to include something 5 great books that you can tackle even if you're only a beginner, as well as a couple of bonus recommendations for more advanced learners.

-If you’re a beginner in French, my top recommendation is French Uncovered my in-depth online French course for beginners that teaches you through the power of story.
+If you’re a beginner in French, my top recommendation is French Uncovered which teaches you through StoryLearning®.
 This is both a French course and book all in one!
 And best of all, the story is especially for beginners you can enjoy your reading without feeling overwhelmed.
+Click here to find out more and try out the method for free.

 Here are my suggestions for five books to read at different levels.